adrien-zinger/adrien-zinger.github.io/_posts/2022-02-11-benchmark-async.md

 We can discuss eventually about the quality of this code, I'm pretty sure that we can think it's weird.
 Well, I think it's pretty unusual because to test this, I need to use a synchronous variable, which I lock synchronously and then continue the job.
 It's just a unit test, so I can justify the odd design by the correctness.

-But yesterday, I looked at a comment in the _Rust for Rustacean_ book.
+But yesterday, I looked at a comment in the _Rust for Rustocean_ book.
 The comment said that, I should be careful because of the waste of time when I wait synchronous code in a future. _"That's exactly my problem!!" - me in the train_

 ## Reproduce the problem and check